murfalo/chamberr/README.md

 ## Limitations

 - ParmEd does not support exporting full topologies.
 You will need to create your own.
 In most cases, you can steal existing CHARMM topologies for your molecules and convert their atom types to those used by Amber.
-- For unclear reasons, some types (CU, FE, and Se) remain poorly defined even after loading these baseline forcefields.
+- For reasons unclear to me, some types (CU, FE, and Se) remain poorly defined even after loading these baseline forcefields.
 Their definitions may be found elsewhere, but I do not use them so I simply discard them.
 Feel free to fix this if you are in need!